 Step #2 – Let’s Get Glazing

-Next up is glazing the skin.
+Next up is glazing the skin for my Blood Bowl Ogre.
 If I were aiming for easy, like I mentioned previously, I could just wash the skin.
 That would give it depth and pick out the details.
 However, I’m going to glaze the skin instead.

 Glazing, if you aren’t familiar, is like using a wash.
 The difference is that a glaze is thinner, flows more evenly, and the idea is to tint the color it’s going over.
-So, you aren’t going as heavy with it as you would with a wash.
+It also doesn’t leave the streaks that wash can sometimes.
+You aren’t going as heavy with the glaze as you would with a wash.
 I will be glazing a bit heavy to force it into the recesses, like a wash, but you’ll see that a glaze is far more controlled than a wash is.

 To make the glaze you simply mix in Lahmian Medium with Reikland Fleshshade.
 I go do a 50/50 mix to create the glaze.
 The Lahmian Medium will thin out the Reikland Fleshshade, and give me more control over using it.